This paleo chicken parmesan is a fantastic take on the classic Italian dish.

-You can have this dish just by itself or with a delicious side.
-I had this with a fresh salad of cherry tomatoes, spiral zucchini and a drizzle of olive oil.
+I had the chicken with a side dish of fresh salad containing cherry tomatoes, spiral zucchini, and a drizzle of olive oil.
 I use a spiralizer to get the cool effect of the zucchini in the photo above.

 Paleo Chicken Parmesan Recipe

-- 1 chicken breast
+- 1 chicken breast, butterflied

 - 1 cup almond flour

 - 1 egg